MicrosoftDocs/Viva/Teams-insights/viva-teams-app-install.md

    ![Confirm menu -- select Uninstall](Images/confirm-uninstall.png)

-The Viva Insights app is now uninstalled from Teams.
+The Viva Insights app is now uninstalled from Teams:

    ![App is no longer in left menu bar](Images/uninstalled.png)